 SimplyGo with Mastercard

-From 4 April 2019, the Land Transport Authority (LTA) will launch SimplyGo starting with Mastercard® where commuters will be able to use their Mastercard® credit or debit cards with contactless function for fare payments.
-There will be no need for upfront top-ups and your train and bus fares will be consolidated, processed and charged to your credit or debit card bill.
+Commuters can now pay for their bus and train fares with Mastercard® or Visa contactless credit and debit cards.
+There will be no need for upfront top-ups and your train and bus fares will be consolidated, processed and charged to your credit / debit card bill.

 Can only be used on MRT and LRT rides for both single and return trips.
 It can be used up to six times within 30 days from the date of purchase.